Home

 Summer Patch Disease

 Summer patch is worsened in high pH soils.
-Since buffalo grass grows well in clay soils, which can often lean toward the alkaline side, be especially watchful for signs Summer Patch disease.
+The soil pH in western states tend to be higher.
+You should be especially watchful for signs Summer Patch disease.

 If you have had problems with Summer Patch before, do not apply any fertilizer during the late spring and summer months when the disease threat is highest.
-Applying excessive amounts of nitrogen early in the growing season will lead to over fertilized grass, which can also fuel the disease once it begins.
+Applying excessive amounts of nitrogen can fuel the disease once it begins.
 Try to be accurate in the amount of fertilizer you apply.

 Click on the link for photos, signs and symptoms of Summer Patch and other Hot Weather Diseases .